Home » Articles » Spend the day at Catherine Hill Bay

 Spend the day at Catherine Hill Bay

 Once you’re heading along the windy road surrounded by bush as you travel into Catherine Hill Bay, you begin to get a flavour for the place.
 Catherine Hill Bay is the oldest continuous settlement in our Lake Macquarie area.
-You can still see original miners cottages and the site of the original pub when you visit.
+You can still see the original miner’s cottages and the site of the original pub when you visit.
 The current pub building is believed to have been there for about 100 years.
-Catherine Hill Bay really has a feeling of the past about it.
+Catherine Hill Bay has a feeling of the past about it.
 Although you have only travelled a few kilometres from home, on entry into Catho, you’re instantly taken back to settler times.

 History